Overview, Distinctive Features & Academic Principles

 A. Master of Business Administration Degree - Overview

 The Guilford College MBA helps prepare graduate students for long-term success.
 It is designed for recent college graduates, as well as experienced professionals ready to get to the next level in their career.
 While classes are live on campus, the program’s HyFlex design — a combination of scheduled, in-person and remote— also allows for online participation.
+The Guilford College MBA is a 12-month program with classes in the Fall, Spring and Summer semesters.
+The MBA program does not require student participation in the Spring 3-week session.

 Distinctive Features